-For most people these treats can be easily ignored most of the time.
+For most people these chocolate cravings can be easily ignored most of the time.
 However maybe for you this produces a terrible struggle in your mind.

-Often the equation of food and happiness starts in childhood.
-Maybe you were rewarded for good behaviour with some sort of treat, chocolate or sweets.
-Perhaps you were given ‘treats’ like biscuits or crisps when you needed a snack, or when you were feeling upset.
+Often the equation of food and happiness starts in childhood that becomes hard to break.
+Maybe you were rewarded for good behaviour with some sort of sugar treat, chocolate or sweets.
+Perhaps you were given sugary treats when you needed a snack, or when you were feeling upset.
 Or, perhaps your parents were trying to distract you when they felt they needed to say sorry for something themselves.

-This practice of making use of food as a treat or as a mood enhancer then becomes deep-rooted.
-This means that when you find yourself feeling low, your brain is wired to desire unhealthy foods because it believes that's what makes you feel better again.
+This practice of making use of sugar for a comfort, treat or a mood enhancer then becomes deep-rooted.
+This means that when you find yourself feeling low, your brain is wired to desire chocolate because it believes that's what will make you feel better again.

 “I have not eaten any chocolate since I came to see you, almost 6 weeks ago.
 I've also not eaten any cakes.
 I am delighted with my progress and would like to say thank you for helping me."